FRSH-0109/Monopoly-vs-AI-Game/README.md

     make testsConfig

 ## Tests Build and Run on linux
-To build avaiable tests runm
+To build avaiable tests run

     make tests
 For launching testing script run